ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI Reset and Shutdown
 -----------------------

-The UEFI Runtime service ResetSystem() must implement the following commands, for purposes of power management and system control.

-- EfiResetCold()
-- EfiResetShutdown()
-  * EfiResetShutdown must not reboot the system.

-If firmware updates are supported through the Runtime Service of UpdateCapsule(), then ResetSystem() might need to support the following
-command:

-- EfiWarmReset()

-.. note:: On platforms implementing the Power State Coordination Interface specification [PSCI]_, it is still required that EBBR compliant Operating Systems calls to reset the system will go via Runtime Services and not directly to PSCI.
+ResetSystem() is required to be implemented in boot services, but it is optional for runtime services.
+During runtime services, the operating system should first attempt to use ResetSystem() to reset the system.
+If firmware doesn't support ResetSystem() during runtime services, then the call will immediately return EFI_UNSUPPORTED, and the OS should fall back to an architecture or platform specific reset mechanism.

+On AArch64 platforms implementing [PSCI]_,
+if ResetSystem() is not implemented then the Operating System should fall back to making a PSCI call to reset or shutdown the system.

 Runtime Variable Access
 -----------------------